argoproj/argo-events/docs/tutorial.md

                               image: "docker/whalesay:latest"
          ```

-        This sn defines only one signal called `webhook-gateway/webhook.fooConfig`, meaning, it is interested in listening
+        This sensor defines only one signal called `webhook-gateway/webhook.fooConfig`, meaning, it is interested in listening
         events from `webhook.fooConfig` configuration within `webhook-gateway` gateway.

     2. Run following command,